LeoVerto/mumbledj/README.md

 sudo make install
 ```

-I strongly advice against installing binaries outside of packages.

 ## Usage
-MumbleDJ is a compiled program that is executed via a terminal.

-Here is an example helptext that gives you a feel for the various commandline arguments you can give MumbleDJ:

 ```
 NAME:
    MumbleDJ - A Mumble bot that plays audio from various media sites.